Heterogeneous Prompting and Execution Feedback for SWE Issue Test Generation and Selection: Methodology

 v) \underline{initPatch:} Like initTest, this morph asks the model to propose an initial solution to resolve the issue, which may guide the rest of the pipeline to perform well.
 We found that in practice, for initTest and initPatch, the models sometimes do not write an initial test or patch due to a lack of confidence.
 The model may simply rewrite the issue with minor modifications.

+The motivation behind morphing is to change the issue such as to give the model a different perspective.
+Of course, this only happens if the human-written issue does not already have the characteristics that the morph would add.
+This raises the question how often that is the case; to answer it, we manually labeled human-written issues with morph categories.
+Upon reviewing the entire dataset (449 issues), only 28\% are written in a standard format, which means our standardization morphing makes substantial changes to the remaining 72\%.
+For other morphing techniques, substantial changes happen to 28\%~(simple), 71\%~(dropCode), 47\%~(initTest), and 90\%~(initCode) issues.
+There is certainly an opportunity to add even more diversity, but~\cref{temperature} shows diminishing returns.

 We rerun the Otter pipeline using these new morphed issue descriptions and generate five new sets of tests.
 Note that issue rewriting may hurt performance since it may remove necessary information and add irrelevant context.
 However, our goal is to increase the \failtopass rate @ N, which could be achieved by such rewriting.
-Prompts and examples for execution-augmented test repair and issue description morphs are in the supplementary material.
+Prompts and examples for execution-augmented test repair and issue description morphs are in our repository~\cite{eotter_artifact}.